sodabubblewine/sodabubblewine.github.io/README.md

 Obviously, other than, e.g., 'w=w' such a component of a conjunction can be dropped entirely within the appropriate predicate abstract.

-This would then require the introduction of the kind of notation that Quin'e used with his virtual theory of classes and, as such, there is a cleaner way of dealing with this.
+This would then require the introduction of the kind of notation that Quine used with his virtual theory of classes and, as such, there is a cleaner way of dealing with this.

-This is related to the fundamental problem of universalization algorithms investigated by Herbrand.
+This is related to the fundamental problem of unification algorithms investigated by Herbrand.
 Why did he have to die in that ski accident.

 ## \#2025-1117-1408